-- 2. Parking required.
-The amount of parking required shall be: - a.
-If there is no change of parking intensity. - i.
-If there is no change of parking intensity of the land use on any lot that has a legal land use existing as of July 31, 2003, no additional parking shall be required. - b.
-Parking credits. - i.
+- i.
 Parking credits under this program shall be only for: parking improvement districts, permanent parking in-lieu credits, approved zoning variances for on-site parking requirements unless the Zoning Administrator finds that the justification for the parking variance no-longer exists, and Parking P-3 District, except as provided in Section 9.104.H.2.b.i.(1).
-Only these parking credits shall carry forward with any lot that has parking credits as of July 31, 2003. - (1) Parking credits associated with the Parking P-3 District shall continue to apply, unless the Parking P-3 District is removed from the property. - ii.
-The Downtown Overlay District does not void public agreements for parking payments of any type of parking program.
+Only these parking credits shall carry forward with any lot that has parking credits as of July 31, 2003. - Parking credits associated with the Parking P-3 District shall continue to apply, unless the Parking P-3 District is removed from the property. - ii.
+The Downtown Overlay District does not void public agreements for parking payments of any type of parking program. - iii.

-- iii.
 Any parking improvement district credit(s) or permanent parking inlieu credit(s) that the lot has that are in excess of the current parking demand shall remain with the lot. - iv.
 Property owners are still required to pay for any program that allowed them to meet the parking requirements. - c.
 Increase in parking. - i.
-When a property's parking requirements increase above the parking requirements on July 31, 2003, the new parking requirement is calculated as follows: - (N O) + T = number of parking spaces required

-N = new (increased) parking requirement

-O = old parking requirement (on July 31, 2003)

-T = total of on-site and any remote parking spaces, plus any parking credits required on July 31, 2003 to meet the old parking requirement (excluding excess on-site and remote parking spaces and any excess parking credits).
+When a property's parking requirements increase above the parking requirements on July 31, 2003, the new parking requirement is calculated as follows: - (N O) + T = number of parking spaces required - N = new (increased) parking requirement - O = old parking requirement (on July 31, 2003) - T = total of on-site and any remote parking spaces, plus any parking credits required on July 31, 2003 to meet the old parking requirement (excluding excess on-site and remote parking spaces and any excess parking credits). - ii.

-- ii.
 As applicable, Table 9.103.A.
 Table 9.103.B. shall be used to calculate N and O. - iii.
 A waiver to this requirement is in Section 9.104.H.3. - 3.
 Parking waiver within the Downtown Overlay District. - a.
 Purpose.
 This parking waiver is designed to act as an incentive for new buildings, and for building area expansions of downtownOld Town Area businesses, which the expansion will have a minimal impact on parking demand. - b.
 Applicability.
-Upon application, property owners may have parking requirements waived if they meet both the following criteria: - i.
+Upon application, property owners may have parking requirements waived if they meet both the following criteria:

+- i.
 Are within the Downtown Overlay District, and/or the Downtown District; and - ii.
 The new building or the new area of a building expansion is used for retail, office, restaurant or personal care services uses allowed in the underlying district. - c.
 Limitations on this parking waiver. - i.
 Can be used only once per lot existing as of July 31, 2003. - ii.
 Can be used for retail, office, restaurant or personal care services uses allowed in the underlying district at a ratio of one (1) space per three hundred (300) gross square feet. - iii.
 Is limited to a maximum of one thousand (1,000) gross square feet of new building, or building area expansion.
-The one thousand iv.
+The one thousand (1,000) gross square feet per lot of new building, or building area expansion may be used incrementally, but shall not exceed one thousand (1,000) gross square feet of the building size of each lot existing as of July 31, 2003. - iv.
 Cannot be used on land that is used to meet a property's current parking requirement unless the same number of physical parking spaces are replaced elsewhere on site, or through the purchase of permanent in-lieu parking credits.